WGBH-MLA/AAPB2/app/views/exhibits/first-amendment/protesting-activities.md

 Additionally, the blog post should analyze or reflect upon the interview in some way.
 Here are some suggested prompts that students could choose from for this section of the blog.
 Students would only respond to ONE of the following:
 <div>
   <ul class="override">
-    <li>How can you relate the social critiques, goals, tactics, and ideological perspectives in this interview to the broader social movement they were a part of?
+    <li class="small-font">How can you relate the social critiques, goals, tactics, and ideological perspectives in this interview to the broader social movement they were a part of?
 How are the views expressed here typical (or atypical) of views of activists in this era?</li>
-    <li>Do you personally find the speaker to be persuasive?
+    <li class="small-font">Do you personally find the speaker to be persuasive?
 Why or why not?</li>
-    <li>What are some of your personal feelings or experiences in regard to the social issues that the speaker is discussing?</li>
+    <li class="small-font">What are some of your personal feelings or experiences in regard to the social issues that the speaker is discussing?</li>
-    <li>Can you compare something in this clip to a modern-day protest movement (e.g. #BlackLivesMatter, #MeToo)?
+    <li class="small-font">Can you compare something in this clip to a modern-day protest movement (e.g. #BlackLivesMatter, #MeToo)?
 How are they similar or different?</li>
   </ul>
 </div>